The Pain Education Session

 Where does it take place?

-Online: You will need access to a smart phone, tablet or computer, connected to the internet.
+Online: You will need access to a smartphone, tablet or computer that is connected to the internet.
 We will email you joining instructions before the session starts.

 “An excellent help.
 I loved the whole session”